jfbouzereau/explorer/README.md

 ##### R file

 Launch the application, and drag a file containing a dataframe saved by R in binary format.

+##### Stata file

+Launch the application, and drag a file containing a dataset saved by Stata 8 or higher.

 ##### Web file